saltire/android-emoji-pidgin/README.md

-# Android Emoji theme for Pidgin
+# Android emoji theme for Pidgin

 A smiley theme for Pidgin using the Android emoji symbols, taken from the Noto font at https://github.com/googlei18n/noto-emoji